Rovak/KJSencha/docs/intro.md

 ## Verifying it

-You can now browse to your webpage.
+You can now browse to your web page.
 You should be asked for your name and receive a response computed by the server.

 ## Configuration